Mailbag: Will Seahawks keep 4 running backs, and what will they do with them?

 The Seahawks planned to make that look — using Adams as the weakside linebacker — a significant part of the defense last year before he suffered a quadriceps injury.

-What the signing of Love does is provide a hedge in case Adams doesn’t make it back for week one, and also allows the Seahawks to not have to use him for every snap right out of the gate.
+What the signing of Love does is provide a hedge in case Adams doesn’t make it back for Week 1, and also allows the Seahawks to not have to use him for every snap right out of the gate.

-If all goes well and Adams is full-go week one, expect to see a lot three-safety looks with Diggs, Adams and Love all on the field at the same time and probably most often with Adams playing a de facto linebacker role.
+If all goes well and Adams is full go Week 1, expect to see a lot of three-safety looks with Diggs, Adams and Love all on the field at the same time and probably most often with Adams playing a de facto linebacker role.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.